CiscoDevNet/api-design-guide/README.md

 **3.4.1.4** A resource's canonical URL MUST be immutable, such that it may be used to access its associated resource at any point in time for at long as that resource exists.

-**3.4.1.5** A service MUST NOT apply any semantic interpretation of the domain portion of the URL or HTTP {{Host:}} header when servicing a request.
+**3.4.1.5** A service MUST NOT apply any semantic interpretation of the domain portion of the URL or HTTP `Host:` header when servicing a request.
 That is, the host and domain portion of a request MUST be regarded as opaque.

 **3.4.1.6** For the purpose of these guidelines, we define two types of HTTP endpoints. **UI endpoints** are URLs that provide access to resources intended for direct use by a web browser (e.g. HTML, graphics, JavaScript, etc.). **API endpoints** are URLs that provide access to resources intended for use by application clients and other services (e.g. structured data in the form of JSON documents, vCards, etc.).
 Further, we define **vanity domain** to mean any FQDN containing a customer-specific identifier (e.g. api.nike.webex.com).
 Given these definitions, the following applies for the usage of vanity domains in cloud-based service deployments: